Assignments will be posted here.

 Students from the same lab: don’t choose the same or very similar graphs.

-In your report, explain the study.
 Analyze the graph.
+What is its goal?
 Explain what patterns the graph is intended to show.
-Explain why you think it falls short of its potential.
+Explain why you think it is not successful.
 Explain the flaws in the graph.
+Why do they interfere with the goals of the graph?

-Redraw the graph in R using principles of effective display.
 Try to obtain and make use of the raw data, otherwise extract them from the graph or simulate raw data.

 Attach your R script at the end (or include as code chunks inline if you are using R Markdown)